AIPI540Spring2025Avengers/recommendation_systems/README.md

   Implement ranking models using XGBoost and LightGBM.

 ### Deep Learning
+WIP
 - For capturing complex patterns in both numeric and textual data, the deep learning approach integrates neural networks with transformer-based models.

 **Evaluation Metrics:**
-WIP
+We use NDCG@K to evaluate all modeling approaches, as each produces a ranked list of hotel recommendations.
+NDCG rewards models that place highly relevant hotels at the top of the list, making it ideal for this task.
+It also accounts for the position of each recommendation, ensuring that correctly ranked top hotels contribute more to the score than those ranked lower.

 ## User Interface